-This community outreach program has historically required annual levy of approximately

-\$48,000 however, the 2023 levy requirement was reduced by available grants and carry forward of funds.
+This community outreach program has historically required annual levy of approximately \$48,000 however, the 2023 levy requirement was reduced by available grants and carry forward of funds.

 Community engagement by the Authority is supported by the Board of Directors, will be included in the cost apportioning agreement, and is included as a range between \$34,000 and ~\$48,000 in the Category 3 funding envelope.
-Any required non-mandatory levy support as determined through the annual budget process will be based on full participation by all municipalities.
-Should one or more municipalities opt out of this program, it will be removed from the MCVA based funding envelope and be made available to all municipalities on an individual agreed-to basis although program viability may be significantly affected.

-Based on the Board-approved suite of non-mandatory programs and services, the range for municipal levy supports is shown in Schedule B, with the 2021-2023 average levy reported plus the draft 2024 apportionment, subject to the Authority's budget process.
+Based on the Board-approved suite of non-mandatory programs and services, the range for municipal levy supports is shown in Schedule B.